Do Go On - 319 - Vincent Gigante, The Oddfather

 Oh.

-You're just all trash.
+I'm sorry, you're just all trash.

-So Jamie has, I think I also called her Jammy last time.
+So Jamie has, I think I also called her jammy last time.

 Oh, yeah.

-So she's helped me out with the pronunciation of my name as well.
+with the pronunciation of her name as well.

-Thank you so much, Jamie.
-And Jamie's offered us a fact, which is this infuriated me when I learned this.
+And Jamie's offered us a fact, which is,

-But if you go to the shop and pick out five Pink Lady apples,
+but if you go to the shop and pick out five pink lady apples,

 it is likely that you'll get multiple different varieties of apple in there.